smeschini-bioomics/rainbow-trout_project_code/04_16S_rRNA_sequencing/README.md

 ## Data availability and requirements

 Raw sequencing reads are not stored in this Git repository.
-The ENA study accession and public download page will be added before public release.
+The European Nucleotide Archive (ENA) under study accession PRJEB126088 will be made publicly available upon publication.

 The QIIME2 workflow requires demultiplexed paired-end reads in the format specified in `qiime2_pipeline.sh`, a QIIME2-compatible metadata file, and a QIIME2 2024.10 amplicon environment with the required plugins.
 The workflow uses QIIME2, DADA2, Cutadapt, RESCRIPt, FastQC, MultiQC, and SILVA 138.2 SSU NR99 resources.

 Before rerunning the workflow, inspect the paths, input file names, available cores, and software environment specified in the scripts.

-## Global raw-read QC

-`QC/` contains the global read-quality reports supplied or generated immediately after sequencing.
-Forward (`R1`) and reverse (`R2`) reads are reported separately.
-These reports document the quality of the unprocessed sequencing output and are distinct from the trimming checks performed during the QIIME2 workflow.

 ## QIIME2 workflow